 While architecture of the building remained relatively unchanged over the decades, the focus of the business did change as owners attempted to keep the inn profitable.
 When originally opened in 1946, the inn consisted of a large lobby, library, tavern and restaurant.
 Over the years the tavern was relocated to the library, and the inn became a less viable part of the business.
 Eventually the tavern became the primary focus of the property and the restaurant and inn languished.

-After Ron and Ken purchased the property, the building was closed for a complete restoration of the inn, tavern and restaurant.
+After Ron purchased the property, the building was closed for a complete restoration of the inn, tavern and restaurant.
 Beginning in January 2011 they moved to Franconia to reside at the inn during the renovations.

-Originally Ron and Ken hoped to support the structure in several places and complete cosmetic work on the rest of the building.
+Originally Ron hoped to support the structure in several places and complete cosmetic work on the rest of the building.
 But once they began living there and learned more about the inn, its history and its pedigree, they began to formulate a much more comprehensive restoration to return the inn to its classic 1940s lodge style.

 Under the expert direction of Ron's nephew Rich, a general contractor from Boston, and with the talents of scores of local contractors and craftsman, the structure of the inn was secured in several places, all hardwood floors throughout the entire building were refinished, every room repainted, the bar removed from the library and restored to its original 1946 location, the pine paneling reconditioned and restored, and the library cabinets restored with replicas of the original bookshelves.
 The kitchen was completely renovated, including restoration of its original 1946 metal cabinetry and 8-foot-long butcher block counters.